reasonwithoutrestraint/site/Original/Ethics/My Position/Normative Truth.md

 - Normative judgments can be explained by an expressivist theory, possibly the judgments cannot be reduced to non-normative judgments.
 - Normative assertions and normative truth can be explained by either (1) an inferentialist theory as described above or (2) a pragmatic theory.
 (1) may be acceptable but (a) it needs to be fleshed out more and (b) why is it concerned with the agent rather than the speaker.
 (2) requires more investigation.

+Could be useful: From "Metaethics and Metasemantics"
+- This metasemantic challenge seems less daunting if one can invoke entailment and consistency relations among the representational contents of thought rather than abstracting them from relations among the attitudinal aspect of thought.
+See Ridge (2014) and Silk (2015) for two recent proposals for how to meet this metasemantic challenge to attitude expressivism, and see Chrisman (2015) for an inferential role expressivism in the spirit of Robert Brandom’s (1994) inferential role semantics.
+Expressivists also face a challenge in explaining logical relations among normative
+- Ridge, M. (2014) Impassioned Belief, Oxford: Oxford University Press.
+- Silk, A. (2015) “How to Be an Ethical Expressivist,” Philosophy and Phenomenological Research
+- Chrisman, M. (2015) The Meaning of “Ought”: Beyond Descriptivism and Expressivism in Metaethics, Oxford:
+Oxford University Press.

+Arguments for internalism/constructivism:
+1. If R is a reason for A to X, then awareness of R should be possible to explain why A did X (insofar as one is practically rational).
+Thus, R must be connected to an agent's existing motivations.
+Williams.
+2. If R is a reason for A to X, then awareness of R should be possible to explain why A judged that he has reason to X (insofar as one is theoretically rational).
+Thus, R must be connected to an agent's existing normative judgments.
+My argument.
+3. Reasons judgments must be motivating.
+Thus, the content of that judgment must involve motivating features of the agent.
+My argument.
+4. Analogy with theoretical reasons.
+My argument.
+5. Reasonable metaphysics/epistemology.
+6. Provides satisfactory answers to the question "Why ought I do what I have reason to do?"
+7. Provides an explanation for why reasons are limited to (1) rational agents and (2) their attitudes that are receptive to normative thinking.
+E.g. we don't have any reasons to feel hungry, or to have certain perceptions.

 ## Existence Internalism

 Some twists